 It’s not something I would consider.
 First of all, you have to pay between £100-200 to get started.
 Then you have to start chasing sales.
 Do you really want to be “that friend” who is constantly badgering others to change their provider?
 And once you’ve got through your friends and family, where next?
 According to the Guardian, the average partner earns £505 per year.
 And that’s before tax and any other costs you may have.

-I’m a little torn with this one.
 Utility Warehouse does offer competitive pricing and it’s probably easier for many people to have just one bill.
 But, I’m still better off with my current providers, so I won’t be switching anytime soon.
+Plus, a lot of companies will also offer you their own incentives or money through cashback sites if you join, so you’re better off looking elsewhere.

 Take a look at the Utility Warehouse site if you want to find out more.